Getting Into Brazosport College

 Student Service Fee

-Funds collected by BC through student services fees will support tutoring; supplemental instruction; student co-curricular functions such as equipment/supplies for student activities; student government; membership in state/national organizations; approved conferences; and financial assistance for sponsored clubs/organizations.
+Funds collected by BC through student services fees will support tutoring; supplemental instruction; student co-curricular functions such as equipment/supplies for student activities; student government; membership in a state/national organizations; approved conferences; and financial assistance for sponsored clubs/organizations.
 Awards, publications, and cultural activities of the student body are also supported by these fees.

 At the end of each semester, Brazosport College compiles a list of students named to the Dean’s List.
 To achieve this recognition, students must: